brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 is complicated by the second-to-last paragraph in the Gang of Four’s chapter on the Builder:

-    Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.
+    “Builder **returns the product as a final step**, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.”

 While this stipulation focuses on the difference between the Builder and the :doc:`Abstract Factory </gang-of-four/abstract-factory/index>`,